Minor The Political Economy of European Integration

 Module 3: European integration in the field

-At the end of this module students will draft an individual short term paper.
+At the end of this module, students will draft an individual short term paper.
 In the first session of the module, working groups will be set up where students can discuss and elaborate on their research paper.

-At the start of the course, a syllabus and materials will be distributed.
+At the start of the course, a syllabus and study resources will be distributed.
 However, the distributed materials are only suggestions of literature that could be used during this course.
 It will be expected from you to consult multiple sources on each topic.
 This is essential, because when using a single source, representation of the substance often will be too poor.
 Multiple sources enrich the representation of the course material, and thus help you better understand the content.
 There will be no costs for students.

 Slides will be provided before the according lessons.